ronniechong/py-pi/readme.md

 #Python Pi#
-A simple python app to generate Pi (using Sympy) with a defined number of decimals.
+A simple python script to generate Pi with a defined number of decimals (excluding the leading 3.xxxx).
 It can be displayed on screen or saved as a text or json file.

 ##Instructions##

 ###Prerequisites###
+The script requires Sympy to calculate the Pi

 Install Sympy using pip
 ```